vrifftech/mdledit/README.md

 ### What is this repository for? ###

-This repository contains the source code for mdledit, a binary-to-ASCII decompiler for KOTOR1 and KOTOR2 model files.
+This repository contains the source code for mdledit, a binary-to-ASCII decompiler for KOTOR1 and KOTOR2 model files orginially developed by bead-v.

 Current version: v1.0.5b BETA.